E-2 Investor Visa Lawyers

 - Be a national of a treaty country;

-- Have invested or is investing a substantial amount of capital into a bona fide U.S. business; and
+- Have invested or is investing a substantial amount of capital into a bona fide U.S. business.
+There is no minimum investment required for an E-2 visa.

 - Enter the U.S. for the sole purpose of developing and directing the business, as demonstrated through at least 50% of ownership in the business or operational control through a management position or similar corporate position.